JennyKor/ReactNativeApp/README.md

 # ReactNativeApp

-My part of the mobile programming group project from early autumn 2021, in which we created a fake twitter app called Chatter that uses Google Cloud RESTful web services.
+My part of the mobile programming group project from early autumn 2021, in which we created a fake twitter app called Chatter that uses REST services in Google Cloud.
 This is the user's own page, where they can edit and delete their own posts.